Chapter 5 Use case 3: joint_model() with multiple traditional gear types

 # run the traditional model model with gear scaling coefficients

-family = 'negbin', q = TRUE)
+family = "negbin", q = TRUE)

 5.6 Initial values

 By default, eDNAjoint will provide initial values for parameters estimated by the model, but you can provide your own initial values if you prefer.
-Here is an example of providing initial values for parameters, mu,p10, beta, and q, as an input in jointModel().
+Here is an example of providing initial values for parameters, mu,p10, alpha, and q, as an input in joint_model().

 # set number of chains

-n.chain <- 4
+n_chain <- 4

 # initial values should be a list of named lists